 A state-of-the-art testing facility which mirrors the energy grid.
 The Distributed Energy Resources Laboratory will provide the Australian and international research and development community with a fail-safe power system in which to rapidly, efficiently, and securely develop and test the technologies and systems before deploying them.

 The DERlab includes an electrically equivalent distribution network, transformers, batteries, solar generation as well as high speed, monitoring, control and optimisation capabilities.
 The DERlab represents an important national facility for collaborative development and testing of new capabilities to support the operation of electricity systems with a high-uptake of renewable and distributed generation and energy storage.

-The DER Lab has been made possible by the investment of $1.5 million from the ACT Government’s Priority Investment Program and $500,000 from the Australian Government as part of the National Institute’s Grant, provided to ANU.
+The DERlab has been made possible by the investment of $1.5 million from the ACT Government’s Priority Investment Program and $500,000 from the Australian Government as part of the National Institute’s Grant, provided to ANU.

-The Lab will be open to researchers, educators and industry partners in July 2021.
+The Lab opened to researchers, educators and industry partners in July 2021.
 Find out more about the lab here: der-lab.net.au

-Contact: Dr Björn Sturmberg, Research Lead, Battery Storage and Grid Integration Program, Australian National University.
+Contact: Dr Björn Sturmberg, Research Leader, Battery Storage and Grid Integration Program, Australian National University.

 Battery Materials and Energy Storage Laboratory (Battery Lab)